 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Use your next dose at the regular time.
 Do not double the dose to catch up.

 Store at room temperature away from light and heat.
 Keep bottle tightly closed.
 Do not freeze.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.